ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.02 Intro to FLR/Intro_FLR.md

 - Good graphics capabilities
 - Multi-platform
 - Open source
-- Links with compiled languages like fortran, C / C++ code for speed
+- Links with compiled languages like Fortran, C / C++ code for speed
 - Easily extendable in the form of ’packages’

 <!--# Object oriented programming with S4-->